-A common configurational failure mode in purely distribution fitted generators is that threshold or circulation spaces become excessively integrated, weakening the intended public-private hierarchy.
-Under SSPT-Bench, this manifests as an elevated relative integration for Entrance.
+\paragraph{Over-centralized threshold spaces.} A common configurational failure mode in purely distribution-fitted generators is that threshold or circulation spaces become excessively integrated, weakening the intended public-private hierarchy.
+Under SSPT-Bench, this appears as elevated relative integration for Entrance.
 The RPLAN$_8$ reference median Entrance relative integration is $0.8246$, while HD5000 yields $1.0083$, suggesting an over-centralized entrance.
-SSPT-Iter reduces this to $0.9110$, and SSPT-PPO further reduces it to $0.8766$, moving closer to the empirical reference.
+SSPT-Iter reduces this value to $0.9110$, and SSPT-PPO further reduces it to $0.8766$, moving closer to the empirical reference.